Randomized Benchmarking with Synthetic Quantum Circuits: Introduction

 \section{Introduction}

 }

-The bedrock of fault-tolerant quantum computation is the threshold theorem, which states that sufficiently low phys\-i\-cal error rates can be traded for arbitrarily low logical error rates in computations on encoded quantum information.
-The importance of measuring physical error rates---both for comparison to fault tolerance thresholds and for fine-tuning physical implementations of quantum computers---has catalyzed the development of methods to characterize noise in quantum gates.
+The bedrock of fault-tolerant quantum computation is the threshold theorem, which states that sufficiently low physical error rates can be traded for arbitrarily low logical error rates in computations on encoded quantum information.
+The importance of measuring physical error rates---both for comparison to fault tolerance thresholds and for optimizing hardware performance---has catalyzed the development of methods to characterize noise in quantum gates.
 Among such methods, randomized benchmarking (RB) \cite{RB-Emerson, RB-Dankert} enjoys widespread use for its simplicity and scalability.

 In its most common formulation, RB employs gates sampled uniformly at random from the Clifford group \cite{CRB-Emerson, CRB-Knill, CRB-Magesan-1, CRB-Magesan-2} to extract measures of quality for multiqubit quantum processors in a way that is both scalable and robust to errors in state preparation and measurement (SPAM).
 The key principle of standard RB is that the group of gates to be benchmarked should form a unitary 2-design via its representation on the Hilbert space of the system.
 This property ensures that the representation of the gate group on the space of operators (the ``superoperator representation'') is maximally irreducible, facilitating the extraction of a single average error rate.